|Location:||Seville Plantation, St. Ann Parish, Jamaica|

 2004 An East Indian Laborer’s Household in Nineteenth-century Jamaica: A Case for Understanding Cultural Diversity through Space, Chronology, and Material Analysis.
 Historical Archaeology, 38(2) 9-21.

 1992 Spatial Transformations in African Jamaican Housing at Seville Plantation.
 Paper presented at the Society for Historical Archaeology Meetings, Kingston, Jamaica.

 2007a Conspicuous consumption and gendered social strategies among slaves in 18th-century Jamaica and Virginia.
 Paper presented in the session: Approaching Darwin’s Bicentennial.
 The State of the Art in Evolutionary Archaeology at the Annual Meeting of the Society for American Archaeology, Austin, Texas.

 2007b Consumption and gendered social strategies among slaves in Jamaica and the Chesapeake: an archaeological perspective.
 Paper presented at the World Archaeological Congress Intersession, Kingston, Jamaica, May 2007.

 Hauser, Mark , and Douglas V. Armstrong

-2003 An East Indian Laborer’s Household in 19th Century Jamaica.
+2003 An East Indian Laborer’s Household in 19th Century Jamaica., Proceedings of the XIX International Congress for Caribbean Archaeology.
 Proceedings of the XIX International Congress for Caribbean Archaeology.
 Edited by Luc Alofs and Raymundo A.C.F.
 Dijkhoff.
 Museo Arqueologico Aruba Volume 9 (2): 195-210.